KDCube is built around apps

 App anatomy file structure diagram

-App Anatomy File structure of a KDCube app package showing entrypoint, tools, skills, and config files my-bundle@1-0/ entrypoint.py REQUIRED — @bundle_entrypoint orchestrator/workflow.py BaseWorkflow subclass agents/gate.py Optional: custom intent gate (demo pattern) tools/my_tools.py Custom tool implementations tools_descriptor.py Register which tools are enabled skills/product/kdcube/SKILL.md Agent instruction sets skills_descriptor.py Which skills are visible to which agents knowledge/resolver.py Optional: docs/code knowledge space resources.py User-facing error messages event_filter.py Optional: filter/transform events
+App Anatomy File structure of a KDCube app package showing entrypoint, tools, skills, and config files my-app@1-0/ entrypoint.py REQUIRED — @bundle_entrypoint orchestrator/workflow.py BaseWorkflow subclass agents/gate.py Optional: custom intent gate (demo pattern) tools/my_tools.py Custom tool implementations config/bundles.template.yaml Per-agent tool inventory and policy skills/product/kdcube/SKILL.md Agent instruction sets skills_descriptor.py Which skills are visible to which agents knowledge/resolver.py Optional: docs/code knowledge space resources.py User-facing error messages event_filter.py Optional: allow/suppress events

 Minimal Entrypoint